ymw9/HiveData/README.md

 # HiveDataDump
-Dump the mining speed data from beepool to local disk
+Dump the mining speed data from hiveon pool to local disk

 ### To setup env
 You need venv or conda.